xHookman/PatchFromSD/README.md

 ## Use Case

-You have HD videos with a watermark, and the same videos in lower-quality SD without the watermark.
+You have HD videos with a watermark (like Center Parc's videos after you paid), and the same videos in lower-quality SD without the watermark.

 PatchToSD allows you to:
 - Select the watermark region once